Galaxy kinematics and mass estimates at $z\sim1$ from ionised gas and stars: Dynamical Masses

 Dynamical mass discrepancies are larger for smaller galaxies that are seen more face-on, as illustrated in the left panels of Figure~\ref{f:dmdyn1}.
 The measured effective radius $R_e$ and the projected axis ratio $q$ are themselves correlated: in the presence of surface brightness limitations, large face-on systems may be missing from a sample, thus imprinting an artificial $R_e$-$q$ correlation \citep[e.g.][]{Driver07, Graham08, Mowla19}.
 In general, dynamical mass estimates for smaller galaxies are less certain since their kinematics are constrained by fewer independent resolution elements.
 For more face-on systems it is more difficult to infer robust inclination corrections to the anyhow shallow velocity gradients.
 Therefore, we interpret the larger discrepancy of H$\alpha$-based and stellar-based $M_{\rm dyn}$ estimates for smaller, more face-on galaxies as being due to less robust measurements.

 In the middle panel of Figure~\ref{f:dmdyn1} we also see that those $M_{\rm dyn}$ estimates from LEGA-C that are lower than the \kd estimates have $q<0.6$.
-This could be a possible effect of underestimated inclinations in the LEGA-C dynamical models due to a larger intrinsic thickness prior (Section~\ref{s:model_diff}), translated to the $M_{\rm dyn}$ measurements from integrated velocity dispersions via the calibration based on the JAM models.
-We caution that assumptions on intrinsic thickness and related inclination estimates can introduce systematic effects in dynamical mass measurements (see also discussion in Appendix~\ref{a:structure}).
+This could be a possible effect of overestimated inclinations in the LEGA-C dynamical models due to a larger intrinsic thickness prior (Section~\ref{s:model_diff}), translated to the $M_{\rm dyn}$ measurements from integrated velocity dispersions via the calibration based on the JAM models.
+However, we do not see evidence for a systematic trend in our data.
+We caution though that assumptions on intrinsic thickness and related inclination estimates can introduce systematic effects in dynamical mass measurements (see also discussion in Appendix~\ref{a:structure}).

-For face-on galaxies, it is also harder to determine the position angle.
+For close-to face-on galaxies, it is also harder to determine the position angle from imaging or moment-zero emission line maps.
 It was shown by \cite{Wisnioski15} that the majority of misalignments between kinematically (H$\alpha$) and morphologically (F160W) determined position angles for $z\sim1-2$ SFGs are found at $q>0.6$.
 These trends suggest that apparent misalignments between ionised gas kinematics and stellar light are not primarily due to intrinsic physical differences between the warm gas and stellar distributions in galaxies, a possible consequence of e.g.\ misaligned accretion, but are largely due to limitations of photometric measurements for face-on systems.
 We find a comparable trend in our sample.

 This motivates us to explore in more detail possible correlations between dynamical mass discrepancy and measures of position angle.
 Here, following \cite{Wisnioski15} and the misalignment diagnostic $\Psi$ by \cite{Franx91}, we define $\sin(\Psi_{\rm F814W,kin}) = |\sin({\rm PA_{F814W}}-{\rm PA_{\rm kin}})|$, where PA$_{\rm kin}$ is measured from the H$\alpha$ IFS data.
-We find that those galaxies with larger mismatches in their dynamical mass estimates also have stronger kinematic misalignments.
+We find that those galaxies with larger mismatches in their dynamical mass estimates also have stronger kinematic misalignments, with a correlation coefficient $\rho_S=0.42$ and $\sigma_\rho=1.7$.

 For $M_{\rm dyn}$ measurements based on JAM models (or the spatially resolved models by \citealt{Straatman22}), we would expect a trend such that kinematic PAs that are more inclined with respect to the slit orientation than the photometric PA would result in underestimated dynamical masses from the stellar data, whereas kinematic PAs that are closer to the slit orientation than the photometric PA would result in overestimated dynamical masses from the stellar data.
 We find no indication for a corresponding trend based on the JAM measurements only.
 Considering all measurement pairs we find no significant correlation ($\rho_S=0.22$; $\sigma_\rho=0.9$).